MarkFicht/reflex-game/README.md

 # Multi player reflex game.

-This project uses the firebase, for multiplayer game in real time. <br />
+This project uses the firebase, for `multiplayer game in real time` :). <br />
 [DEMO here](https://gra-reflex.firebaseapp.com/#/) <br />
-Mechanism for game is in BETA, working only X button without displaying the sequence
+Mechanism for game is simple.
+I focused more on correct game play, redirections, bug fixes, etc.

 ### What's inside?
 * Login panel
+* Character selection
 * Validation
-* Current score for players in real time
+* Current score and play for players in real time!
-* Character selection
-* Instruction on full size
+* Instruction
 * Redirections, routing
-* Drop database, after gameover
+* Error checking mechanism, like remove player(drop DB) at the right time
+* Reacts to the back button or F5
+* 2 special containers: `NotFound` and `GameDisconnect`
 * Score board (in the future)

 ### Under construction
-- Divide main component on components
-- Drop player from game after disconnect / leaving
+- Own select box with avatars
+- Maybe add fetch() and .json
+- Regular expressions for validation
 - Score board

 ### Installation and configuration